EcologyR/mappestRisk/README.md

 development data of arthropod crop-pests’ thermal biology obtained in lab-controlled conditions to understandable forecasts assessing risk of pest occurrence in a given region.
-Closing this gap usually involves two key steps: (1) to fit and select nonlinear regression models and derived thermal traits under ecological criteria, and (2) to project these traits onto interest regions for pest risk assessment by extracting climate data.
-However, most data producers from physiology labs have limited opportunities and time to develop their R programming skills, so address these two steps may not be straightforward.
+Closing this gap usually involves two key steps: (1) fitting and selecting nonlinear regression models and derived thermal traits under ecological criteria, and (2) projecting these traits onto interest regions for pest risk assessment by extracting climate data.
+However, most data producers from physiology labs have limited opportunities and time to develop their R programming skills, so addressing these two steps may not be straightforward.

 For this purpose, `mappestRisk` intends to facilitate this workflow for any researcher with minimal, basic R programming skills.
 This package